 Fats and Oils

 Fats and oils are the most common forms of lipids.
 Their main roles are to provide energy, insulate the body and facilitate the transport of fat-soluble vitamins.
 Fat is a natural lipid material that is normally solid at room temperature.
-Oils are quite similar to fats except that they are generally liquid at room temperature.
+Oils are similar to fats except that they are generally liquid at room temperature.

 These two materials are integral parts of the human diet.
 They are normally used as a shortening agent in food processing.
 It normally provides lubrication in some food products, and may also give structure to baked materials such as cakes and doughnuts.
 Oils are also used for frying different food products.
-Because of the high heat transfer properties of oil, it is normally used to produce foods that are crisp and firm.
+Because of the high heat transfer properties of the oil, it is normally used to produce foods that are crisp and firm.

 Aside from its function as a shortening agent, oil also contributes a great amount in terms of the taste of the food.
 When food products are fried, certain oxidation reactions occur producing a complex set of possible flavors.
-Olive oil, for example, is a good oil to use for gourmet food products and in pastas and salad dressing.
+Olive oil, for example, is a good oil to use for gourmet food products and in pasta and salad dressing.
 Coconut and palm oil, on the other hand, are very good for frying.

-The last main important purpose of fats and oil is that because of their dense nature, they are easily stored sources of calories.
-Also, because of their non-polar nature, they can be used to transport various fat-soluble vitamins such as vitamins A, D and E. In the human body, lipids also play a big role in the synthesis of lipid hormones.
+The last main important purpose of fats and oil is that because of their dense nature, they have easily stored sources of calories.
+Also, because of their non-polar nature, they can be used to transport various fat-soluble vitamins such as vitamins A, D, and E. In the human body, lipids also play a big role in the synthesis of lipid hormones.
 Different polyunsaturated fatty acids are needed by the body to produce prostaglandins.